soflyy/breakdance-bugs/readme.md

 If the bug only happens on your environment but can't be reproduced elsewhere, contact our support team for assistance.
 Visit https://breakdance.com/support for technical support from the Breakdance team.

-For feature requests and functionality enhancements, please post at https://breakdance.canny.io/
+Feature requests and functionality enhancements must be posted at https://breakdance.canny.io/.

+*Note: there are some existing feature requests in this repository.
+While those will remain here for now, all new requests should be posted at https://breakdance.canny.io/*

 **All reports without clear, repeatable steps to reproduce will be closed.**